 Now just side-load the APK you signed onto your Shield TV.
 If everything was done correctly the app will install and run just as it would on the original Pik TV hardware – but faster.

-You can also pair the Pik TV remote with your Shield TV, however not all of the buttons will be mapped correctly.
+You can also pair the Pik TV remote with your Shield TV, however most of the useful buttons like Pik TV, Guide, Prev won’t be mapped or functional.

 In theory this same process will allow you to run Pik TV on any Android TV device, but I have only tried it with the Shield.
 Obviously, you still need a Pik TV account and are subject to the same Telus-only connection restrictions.